-The initiative utilises the findings of the existing ASEF dual perceptions studies, EU through the Eyes of Asia and Asia in the Eyes of Europe, in developing toolkits and training modules focused on improving capacity among diplomats and civil society actors.
-The materials benefit from the insights offered from the vast amount of information collected looking at the how the EU is seen across Asia and vice versa.
+The programme utilises the findings of the existing ASEF dual perceptions studies, EU through the Eyes of Asia and Asia in the Eyes of Europe, in developing tool-kits and training modules focused on improving capacity among diplomats and civil society actors.
+The materials consist of vast amount of information that looks at how the EU is seen across Asia and vice versa.

-The studies offer feedback from 18 different counties in Asia and Europe during a pivotal period for both regions.
-This feedback includes the results of public opinion surveys of over 16,000 respondents, the analysis of over 9,000 news items and the insights from face-to-face interviews with over 450 influential figures in Asia and Europe.
-The course materials/toolkits incorporate this rich set of data to provide unique insights for diplomats and professionals to develop a deeper understanding of the current perceptions and help them inform their work in promoting Asia-Europe relations.
+The studies offer feedback from 18 different countries in Asia and Europe during a pivotal period for both regions.
+This feedback includes the results of public opinion surveys of over 16 000 respondents, the analysis of over 9,000 news items, and the insights from face-to-face interviews with over 450 influential figures in Asia and Europe.
+The course materials/tool-kits incorporate this rich set of data to provide unique insights for diplomats and professionals and help them develop a deeper understanding of current perceptions, and provide useful information for their work in promoting Asia-Europe relations.

 The project is supported by the Federal Department of Foreign Affairs of Switzerland and the Asia-Europe Foundation.

-For more information, please contact Andrej Skrinjaric at firstname.lastname@example.org
+For more information, please contact Tereza Horejsova at firstname.lastname@example.org

 Follow us on Twitter: